brunoimbrizi/poly-parse/README.md

 ```

 For convenience the property names in the output are the same as in `struct triangulateio` from [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).
+Indices in a .poly file can be zero-based or one-based, but the parsed result is always zero-based.

 ## Usage